 Defective Product Injuries

 When you purchase or use a product, you expect it to work properly and safely.
-Defects in the design or manufacturing process can put you at risk.
-Some injuries are caused not by a problem with the design but a failure to warn about dangers from moving parts, high temperatures, or other risks.
+Defects in the design or manufacturing process can put consumers at risk.
+Some injuries are not due to a design problem but a failure to warn consumers about dangers from moving parts, high temperatures, or other risks.
 These kinds of cases apply to injuries from dangers with household appliances, power tools, vehicle parts, and other dangerous items.
+After such accidents, victims should keep the defective product and any packaging, receipts, and instructions for our lawyers and qualified experts to review.

 Medical Malpractice

-Doctors are held to a high standard of care which requires them to do everything in their power to act as any reasonable doctor would in their situation.
+Doctors are held to a high standard of care, which requires them to do everything in their power to act as any reasonable doctor would in their situation when treating patients.

-If they fail to use the proper care or skill required of them, you could face serious injuries and health complications.
+If a doctor fails to use the proper care or skill required of them, you could face serious injuries and health complications.
 Surgical errors, birth injuries, drug errors, and other examples of negligence are often avoidable, and your doctor could be responsible for any unnecessary injuries they cause you.

 Wrongful Death